 Local Land Charges Register

-Financial Charges: Detailing amounts of money that are due to the Local Authority, usually these amounts have been incurred as a result of works carried out by the Council in default.
+- Financial charges: These are amounts of money that are due to the local authority, usually as a result of work that the council has carried out on the property.

 - General financial charges